Erisae/openai-game-translator/README.md

 - Since we use amazon-transcribe SDK, which is built on top of the [AWS Common Runtime (CRT)](<https://github.com/awslabs/aws-crt-python>), non-standard operating systems may need to compile these libraries themselves.
 - Should at least set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables and in `[default]` profile `~/.aws/credentials`.

-Also, ensure that you have portaudio
+Also, ensure that you have `portaudio`, which is a prerequisite for `pyAudio`
 ```shell
 sudo apt install portaudio19-dev # linux
 brew install portaudio # macos